 The National Aboriginal and Torres Strait Islander Ministry Team are able to provide support and guidance in regards to cultural capability, community engagement and capacity building.

-Here you will find resources and information on training that is nationally available for Corps to help equip and strengthen our engagement with and ministry to Australia's First Nations Peoples.
+Here you will find resources and information on training, nationally available for corps to help equip and strengthen our engagement with and ministry to Australia's First Nations Peoples.

 Click the link for a free Christian-based online learning tool that provides a space for non-Indigenous people to learn about Australia's history and gain some strategies that will help them engage with Aboriginal and Torres Strait Islander peoples. https://australianstogether.org.au/workplaces/

 Do you know that we have three work shirts available for anyone to purchase?

 If you would like to view or buy these shirts they are available through the links below: